Or The Seemingly Inescapable Problem Of Kickstarter

 I think the primary fulcrum here is that many companies, large and small, are producing games too quickly.
 Companies and designers are producing games at an astonishing rate, with Kickstarter projects ‘B’ and ‘C’ planned, announced, and often even started before ‘A’ has even been completed.
 A lot of companies are running multiple projects through Kickstarter at once (ONE particular company has at least TEN active projects going at the time of this writing), a practice strictly forbidden by Kickstarter policy– this for good reason.
 Frankly, the “throw everything at the wall and see what sticks” strategy doesn’t even seem to work for most board games in my experience (with the noted exception of AEG; but they’re using some sort of dark magic over there).

 That said, all of this may be overshadowed by the growing problem of board game players who are trying to transition to designers… and they’re using Kickstarter to do it.
 Here’s where things get dicey (hehe): Just because you’re creative, that you can invent a system of rules and cobble some components together to put that system into effect, does not make you a game designer.
 These things take time, fermentation, polishing.
 Every component and mechanism should be questioned and justified a dozen times over.
 Different strategies need to be balanced.
 Unnecessary currency systems might need to be reevaluated.
 The modern rules for chess were developed over centuries- I don’t think it’s too much to ask that you spend an extra year making sure everything in your game works well before you throw it on Kickstarter.
 And, not to be too mean, but maybe learn the ropes a bit before designing that big heavy euro title you’ve been imagining.
 Try a few small titles first.
 I promise you’ll be a stronger designer for it.
+And for the love of God, try to attain at least a basic working understanding of game theory.

 Keep in mind that my logic here is a bit lofty; but in plain language, this is what I’ve been trying to get at, in an admittedly round-about way: Kickstarter applies a defined timeline to a process that, quite arguably, shouldn’t have a timeline (read: deadline) at all.
 What makes this so sad is that it simply doesn’t need to be the case.
 The popular video game company Blizzard Entertainment is often pestered for release dates on their games, and their answer is always the same: “When it’s done.”
 This is a policy the board game industry as a whole should embrace.
 When should you put your game on Kickstarter?
 When it’s done.